bradclawsie/rscs/README.md

 # The Ridiculously Simple Configuration System

+## Why Is This Here?

+I was recently asked what my motivations were for posting such a trivial codebase.
+Well, first, I use it...but more importantly, I use it as a seed for lots of other projects, including at the office.
+I got tired of building a basic database-enabled http server over and over again so I decided to just publish the base essence with a liberal license so I can use it as a starter whenever I need to start a similar project (which seems to be a lot).
+Now, back to discussing this repo in isolation!

 **RSCS** is a configuration database that is ridiculously simple.

 **RSCS** allows you to store text values for keys in a SQLite